Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 rm -rf node_modules package-lock.json

-For yarn, use resolutions instead:
+For yarn, use resolutions:

 {